MTCawthray/refactor-tractor-fitlit-b/README.md

 * The user will have the ability to select the widgets that they always want to see at the top of the page.

+* The CSS will be improved, including removing the number of scroll bars.